ix-ax/axsharp/docfx/articles/compiler/ADDED_MEMBERS.md

 ## AttributeName

-AttributeName is the default added member of all types within IX.
+AttributeName is the default added member of all types within AXSharp.
 They are used to represent the name of the variable or object in a humanized way.
 These attributes can be later used to label the variables consistently in the UI.

 ~~~
 {#ix-set: AttributeName = "Length"}